google/bbr/Documentation/bbr-quick-start.md

 ##  Install the kernel and reboot

-Install the kernel on this machine, and reboot:
+On your GCE instance, install the newly-compiled kernel and reboot:

 ```
 cd /usr/src/net-next